opennetworkinglab/aether-docs/operations/metering.rst

 Recommendations
 ---------------

-Metering is fully supported, though it is recommended that changes to metering be avoided unless necessary to meet a specific need.
+Metering is fully supported, although it is recommended that changes to metering be avoided unless necessary to meet a specific need.
 Metering can sometimes lead to counter-intuitive behavior, such as unexpected limitations in network performance.

 Description
 -----------